Discover

 AI summary

-Architect Michael O'Sullivan has built St Thérèse of Lisieux, a tiny 17m² chapel in Lyttelton, as a spiritual gift to the people of Christchurch.
-It provides a private space for anyone to contemplate, inspired by the loss of local churches.
+Architect Michael O'Sullivan has built the Chapel of St Thérèse of Lisieux, a tiny 17m² gift to the people of Christchurch.
+Located in Lyttelton, it offers a private, spiritual space for quiet contemplation for anyone, regardless of faith.

 New Zealand artist Johnny Hauraki carved the life-size statue of Jesus on the cross from heart kauri timber beams rescued from a Christchurch warehouse damaged in the earthquakes.